GDQuest/website/content/tutorial/godot/gdscript/debugging/index.md

 </p>

 And that's it.
 You now know more than enough to get started debugging your projects.
 You don't have any excuse to litter your code with `print()` statements anymore!

+If you'd like to support our work, we are on Kickstarter to crowdfund [Godot 2D Secrets](https://www.kickstarter.com/projects/gdquest/godot-2d-secrets-level-up-your-game-creation-skills), a comprehensive course to help you level up your game creation skills.
+All the details are on the Kickstarter campaign page.